 Hard work and creative ideas

-At the end of March, when the first rains fall, it's time to sow.
+At the end of March, when the first rains fall, it is time to sow.
 Once that is done, everything else depends on the further amount of rain - no one here can afford artificial irrigation.
 The weeding is partly done with machinery, partly by hand, until the plants are big and strong enough to oppress the competing weeds.
 After the harvest in July, the short season is already over, during which not only 30 permanent, but also another 30 seasonal workers find work here.
 "Traditionally, the maasai used to live as normads, but more and more of them have given this lifestyle up and are now farming themselves.
-For us this means less workforce for labour intensive tasks such as weeding.
-Sometimes we loose entire fields to the weeds.
+For us this means less workforce for labour intensive tasks such as weeding, which is why sometimes we loose entire fields to the weeds.
 Sorghem needs less caretaking because it grows fast and quickly trumps the weeds.
 Beans and peas, however, which do not grow high without support, are much more problematic.
 This year, we have tried for the first time to plant sorghem and peas together, so that the peas can climb up on the sorghem to escape the weeds."
 Jaap laughs.
 "But if the rain lets us down, all our nice plans are in vain."

 Lifestock as an additional source of income